day8/re-frame-10x/docs/HyperlinkedInformation/ReplayButton.md

 It facilitates "The HotPlay Workflow":
   - A. You `Observe` an Epoch (in `re-frame-10x`) to see if an event was correctly processed
   - B. You notice a problem, and you `Edit` (fix) the event handler (or subs handler, view, etc) via Cursive, Emacs, etc.
-  - C. Figwheel will re-compile and `Hotload` your correction
+  - C. Shadow/Figwheel (or whatever compiler you are using) will re-compile and `Hotload` your correction
   - D: You click the `Replay` button
   - E: Back to A